Edward Henslow: Early life

-Henslow was born at Mere, Wiltshire on 19 March 1879 and joined the British Army as a second lieutenant in the 3rd (militia) Battalion of the Duke of Edinburgh's (Wiltshire Regiment) on 27 October 1897.
-He attended Worcester College at the University of Oxford before joining the regular army in the Wiltshire Regiment on 20 May 1899.
+Henslow was born at Mere, Wiltshire on 19 March 1879 and joined the British Army as a second lieutenant in the 3rd (Royal Wiltshire Militia) Battalion, Wiltshire Regiment on 27 October 1897.
+He attended Worcester College at the University of Oxford before joining the regular army in the Duke of Edinburgh's (Wiltshire Regiment) on 20 May 1899.
 He received promotion to lieutenant on 14 May 1900.
 He served with the regiment in the Second Boer War and was mentioned in dispatches by Lord Kitchener on 29 July 1902.
 He was promoted to captain in 1905 and seconded to the general staff on 15 April 1909 as a gymnastics instructor, a role he held until 15 April 1913.
 Henslow made his sole first-class cricket appearance for the British Army cricket team in 1912 against the Royal Navy at Lord's, bowling 42 balls and taking one wicket, that of Gerald Harrison.
 He debuted in minor counties cricket for Wiltshire in July 1914, an association he would maintain until 1923.